Imago (band): History

-In March 2008, the band was invited to be one of the many other artists from all over the world to perform in the annual Mosaic Music Festival in Singapore.
-Lead vocalist Aia de Leon, also shared vocal duties with Broken Social Scene's Kevin Drew during his band's opening number at the same event.
+In March 2008, the band performed with other international acts at the annual Mosaic Music Festival in Singapore.
+Aia de Leon sang a duet with Broken Social Scene's Kevin Drew at the festival.

 In 2010, Imago released its fourth album entitled "Effect Desired None" with "Huling Yakap Ng Mundo" as the lead single.

 In April 2013, lead vocalist Aia de Leon left the band.
 On September 13, it was announced that Mayumi Gomez would be the band's new lead vocalist.

 On June 25, 2014, Imago released its Kapit album.
 With 8 tracks on the album, Imago fans recognized the familiar sound of the group they were accustomed to.
-The album is produced by Raimund Marasigan of Sandwich and Eraserheads fame.
+The album is produced by Raimund Marasigan of Sandwich and Eraserheads.

-The beginning of 2019 brought about the departure of Mayumi from Imago due to her move to the US to focus on her new life as a wife.
-Kiara San Luis takes over as the vocalist of the band.